microsoft/cppwinrt/Docs/Migrating C++ CX source code to C++ WinRT.md

 Properties
 ----------

 The C++/CX Windows Runtime language extensions include the concept of properties.
-When writing C++/CX source code, you can properties of a Windows Runtime object as if it were a field.
+When writing C++/CX source code, you can access properties of a Windows Runtime object as if it were a field.
 However standard C++ does not have the concept of a property.
 As a result, in C++/WinRT all calls to retrieve or set a Windows Runtime property translates to a call to the respective get or set method.

 In the following, XboxUserId, UserState, PresenceDeviceRecords and Size are all properties.